Frank Herbert's Children of Dune: Development

 Rubenstein called his two Dune miniseries "science fiction for people who don't ordinarily like science fiction" and suggested that "the Dune saga tends to appeal to women in part because it features powerful female characters".
 Actress Sarandon agreed, saying "One of the reasons I always loved the books was because they were driven by strong women, living outside the rules."
 She added that the Dune series "is very apropos to some of what's going on in the world today.
 It's about the dangers of fundamentalism and the idea that absolute power corrupts."
 Sarandon said of portraying Wensicia, "it's always fun to play a smart villain."

 Adaptation

 After production completed on the first miniseries (and before its broadcast), the Sci Fi Channel contracted writer/director Harrison to write a sequel.
-Harrison's idea for the next installment was to combine Frank Herbert's subsequent novels, Dune Messiah and Children of Dune.
+Harrison's idea for the next instalment was to combine Frank Herbert's subsequent novels, Dune Messiah and Children of Dune.
 He has said in interviews that he believed both novels to be two parts of the same story, which essentially concludes the story of House Atreides.
 The three-part, six-hour miniseries covers the bulk of the plot of Dune Messiah in the first installment, and adapts Children of Dune in the second and third parts.